AcclaroInc/craft-translations/README.md

 You can also install Translations via the Plugin Store in the Craft Control Panel.

-## Translations Overview
+## Translation Plugin Key Benefits

 **Launch multilingual Craft 3 content fast** Eliminate error-prone and cumbersome copy/paste processes.
 Simply select entries or globals, target languages, submit for translation and receive translations back into Craft 3 for review and publishing.

-**Work with any translator** Use your own translators or language service provider?
+**Work with Acclaro translators or any other translators and service providers** Want to use Acclaro translators or your own translators?
 No problem.
-The plugin’s export/import feature makes it easy to work with independent translators or a translation agency.
+The plugin’s export/import feature makes it easy to work with independent translators and translation agencies.
 When using the export/import translation option, you'll be able to export your site content as XML files that can then be re-imported once translated.

 **Fully automated translation workflow** If you need high quality translations and prefer to have entries and globals translated and synced with your Craft install, select the Acclaro service option in the Translators tab.
 Acclaro uses [human in-country linguists](https://www.acclaro.com/services/?utm_campaign=Craft%20Plugin%20Store&utm_source=Craft%20Plugin%20Store%20Listing%20-%20Human%20Translation%20Services&utm_medium=Listing) and a dedicated project manager to ensure the success of your multilingual Craft 3 website.

 **3rd party plugin support** Includes translation support for Neo, Linkit, SEOmatic, Redactor and Supertable.
 Use additional 3rd party plugins that need translating?
 [Contact us](http://www.acclaro.com/translation-services-cost/?utm_campaign=Craft%20Plugin%20Store&utm_source=Craft%20Plugin%20Store%20Listing%20-%20Third%20Party%20Plugins%20Quote&utm_medium=Listing) for a quote.

 **Community developer friendly** Want to extend the Translations plugin with your own developed code?
-If it’s functionality that other plugin users can also take advantage of, let us know and we’ll set you up to submit a Git PR.
+If it’s functionality that other plugin users can also take advantage of, let us know and we’ll guide you on how to submit a Git PR.
 We’ll review, test and integrate as fast as we can.

-**Updates & support** Purchasing the plugin includes 12 months of updates.
+**Updates & support** Purchasing the plugin includes 12 months of updates and API connectivity access.
 Additional license renewals are $399/yr.
-Support for the Craft Translation plugin can be purchased separately.

-**Updates & support** The plugin includes 12 months of API connectivity, local export/import and access to all OTA (over the air) updates.
-Advanced support for the Craft Translation plugin can be purchased separately.
+[Advanced standalone product and multisite consulting support](https://info.acclaro.com/translation-plugin-for-craft3-support-info) for the Translation plugin can be purchased separately from Acclaro.

 **Craft 2 support**  We offer similar features and functionality for Craft 2.
 [Click here](https://info.acclaro.com/translation-plugin-for-craft?utm_campaign=Craft%20Plugin%20Store&utm_source=Craft%20Plugin%20Store%20Listing%20-%20Craft%202%20Page&utm_medium=Listing) for more information.

-**Get started** We offer a 30 day money back guarantee for the software plugin purchase if you are not satisfied.
+**Get started** We offer a 30-day money back guarantee for the software plugin purchase if you are not satisfied.

-## Getting Started with Translations
+## Getting Started With Your Translations

-For plugin setup, FAQs, and additional documentation -- please see our [Github Wiki](https://github.com/AcclaroInc/craft-translations/wiki)
+For detailed plugin setup, FAQs, and additional documentation -- please visit our [Translations Plugin Wiki](https://github.com/AcclaroInc/craft-translations/wiki)